Hey there, all you wonderful introverts, cautious optimists, and hesitant brand-builders! Do you ever find…

-Having a personal brand has never been more important.
+As we head back into our offices, back to our meetings and conferences, and into a brand new year, having a personal brand has never been more important.
 For many of our industries, we’re coming out of a year of immense change, and how we sell to our customers has changed as well.
 We’ve had to learn how to sell with fewer in-person interactions and with more online and virtual interactions.
 With limited opportunities to build relationships with clients and prospects, the need for a strong personal brand has never been greater.
-Things you may have used to build your brand in 2019 no longer work to the same effect in 2021, but the doors are wide open for new possibilities when it comes to developing your personal brand.
+Things you may have used to build your brand in 2019 no longer work to the same effect in 2023, but the doors are wide open for new possibilities when it comes to developing your personal brand.

-Here are some considerations for building a strong personal brand in 2021 for sales professionals:
+Here are some considerations for building a strong personal brand in 2023 for B2B sales professionals:

-- Believe you have a brand- one of the fundamental principles of personal branding is believing that you have a unique and distinct personal brand separate from your colleagues and organization.
+- Believe you have a brand – One of the fundamental principles of personal branding is believing that you have a unique and distinct personal brand separate from your colleagues and organization.
 You have an offering for your clients that only you can deliver in the way that you can, and that should be celebrated.
-Before you do anything else, trust that you have an incredible gift to be shared through your work.
+Before you do anything else, trust that you have an incredible gift to be shared through your work, one that creates a deeper connection with clients than your organization’s branding alone.

-- Know thyself – If 2020 brought us anything, it brought time and space for deep reflection.
-The reduced distractions created white space for all of us to consider who we want to be through our brands.
+- Know thyself – If the last few years brought us anything, it brought time and space for deep reflection.
+The reduced distractions created a white space for all of us to consider who we want to be through our brands.
 Taking a closer look at the characteristics that you’d like to amplify through your brand will help you create a brand that is both consistent and authentic.
+Choose branding characteristics that create a “know, like, and trust” factor with your audience, are authentic, and easy to create content around.

-- Be consistent with your time and talent– If you choose to start developing a brand, ensure you do so with consistency.
+- Be consistent with your time and talent – If you choose to start developing a brand, ensure you do so with consistency.
 Whether you decide to write one blog post per month, or send out 3 tweets per day, ensure you stick with your promises and deliver to your audience when they expect you to show up.
 Being available at the same time in the same place for your clients develops trust with them, and that trust will trickle into your sales relationship with them because they trust you will be there when they need you.
+Consistency also positions you as a thought leader, someone who is reliable and trustworthy with your knowledge.

 - Master the virtual – For many industries, the move from in-person interactions to virtual and online ones has changed how we nurture relationships and close sales.
 Mastering the art of connecting via Zoom, email, telephone, and social media will be rewarded.
 In-person networking events have been replaced by Zoom wine calls, networking rooms at virtual conferences, and the like.